gslin/jane-street-puzzle-202501/README.md

 ### dfs-optimize1.c

-Still a DFS-based brute force algorithm, but add some optimization to bypass unnecessary recursive calls.
+Still solving with a DFS-based brute force algorithm, but add some optimization to bypass unnecessary recursive calls.

 Benchmark can be obtained from [dfs-optimize1.txt](https://github.com/gslin/jane-street-puzzle-202501/blob/master/dfs-optimize1.txt).